gnowledge/gnowledge.github.io/publications.md

 <p style="margin-left:10%; margin-right:10%;"></p>

 ---
-### Semantic structure and finite-size saturation in scale-free dependency networks of free software
+### Semantic structure in scale-free dependency networks of free software

 Rajiv  Nair, G.  Nagarjuna & Arnab  K.  Ray, "Semantic structure and finite-size saturation in scale-free dependency networks of free software", *Pre-print https://arxiv.org/abs/0901.4904v3*, 2009 [Download PDF file](assets/42-0901.4904v3.pdf)
 <p style="margin-left:10%; margin-right:10%;"> A continuum model has been proposed to fit the data pertaining to the directed networks in free and open-source software.
 While the degree distributions of links in both the in-directed and out-directed dependency networks follow Zipf’s law for the intermediate nodes, the most richly linked nodes, as well as the most poorly linked nodes, deviate from this trend and exhibit finite-size effects.
 The finite-size parameters make a quantitative distinction between the in-directed and out-directed networks.
 Dynamic evolution of free software releases shows that the finite-size properties of the in-directed and out-directed networks are opposite in nature.
 For the out-degree distribution, the initial condition for a dynamic evolution also corresponds to the limiting count of rich nodes that the mature out-directed network can have.
 The number of nodes contributing out-directed links grows with each passing generation of software release,  but this growth ultimately saturates towards a finite value due to the finiteness of semantic possibilities in the network.</p>